 - Most hotels, lodges, and other accommodations in regions with potential threat of malaria have bed nets, so inspect them for any gaps.

 Animal bites can turn into infections, which can be serious.
 Stay away from animals you don’t know, even if they seem tame.
 And never disturb wildlife.
 We are their guests.
-Take a photo, enjoy, keep your distance.
-If you are bitten, notify our team immediately, since immediate treatment usually prevents the disease from developing.
+Take a photo, enjoy, and keep your distance.
+If you are bitten, notify our team immediately, since immediate treatment usually prevents disease from developing.
 You can get the rabies vaccine before you leave.
 It is only necessary for those undertaking long journeys in remote areas, where medical treatment may not be immediately available.

 For additional information related to your health outdoors, please see the following article from our friends and pros at REI.